 Women's Issues Director/ Executive Director, United Council of UW Students, 2003-2004

 Housing Counselor, Tenant Resource Center and Housing Mediation Services, 1998-2000

 Crisis Line Volunteer, Domestic Abuse Intervention Services, 1998-1999

 While in a doctoral program researching health, I realized I felt the most content while conducting in-depth interviews and working directly with people.
 I chose to change directions and pursue a degree that allowed me to gain clinical knowledge and skills to be a therapist.
 While already utilizing coaching strategies as an ombudsperson, I found my graduate studies in social work immensely helpful both theoretically and practically in working with people who were experiencing stress, crisis, and conflict.
 Being a counselor allows me to work closely and deeply with people to help them find more joy, freedom, and choice in their lives.
 It is such an honor to be in a role that allows me to be with people in moments of stress, sorrow, as well as happiness and success.

-My fee is $150 for 50 minutes of individual counseling.
-Please inquire about fees for couples counseling, conflict resolution, and mediation services.
+Please inquire about fees for individual therapy, couples counseling, conflict resolution, and mediation services.
 I do offer a sliding scale for a limited number of clients who need a lower fee.
 Cash, check, or credit card accepted at time of appointment.
 I can offer a receipt for you to submit to your insurance company for possible reimbursement for part of the fee.
 Please inquire if you are considering using insurance.

 To cancel or reschedule an appointment, please contact me at least 14 days in advance.
 Cancellations or reschedules made less than 14 days in advance of the scheduled appointment as well as missed sessions will result in being charged for the session.
 You will receive a Psychotherapy Agreement-Policies and Consent document with the policies in more detail.